Microsoft Time Tracking

 Source: Microsoft.com

-If you find yourself using the same visual across many reports, you can add the visual to your visualisation pane by "pinning" it.
+If you find yourself using the same visual across many reports, you can add the visual to your visualization pane by "pinning" it.

-Once you have selected the appropriate visualisation, you can customize it to fit your specific requirements.
-Power BI allows you to adjust colors, fonts, and labels to ensure that your report reflects your brand or personal style.
+Once you have selected the appropriate visualization, you can customize it to fit your specific requirements.
+Power BI lets you to adjust colors, fonts, and labels to ensure that your report reflects your brand or personal style.
 You can also add interactive elements like filters and slicers, as well as text boxes, and annotations to provide context and explanation for the data.

 Importing data from various sources: Timeneye and time tracking

-Timeneye allows you to efficiently monitor and analyse how you and your team spend time on different tasks and projects.
+Timeneye allows you to efficiently monitor and analyze how you and your team spend time on different tasks and projects.

 By integrating Timeneye with Microsoft Power BI, you can gather data on the time spent on specific activities, track project progress, and identify areas where productivity can be improved.